nulib-ds/dsgn-106/3-primary-research-for-design-projects/3-primary-research-for-design-projects.md

 ## Know how to write survey questions

 Here are a few common types.
-For examples and more types, look at this [brief and readable resource](https://www.surveymonkey.com/mp/survey-question-types/) from SurveyMonkeys.
+For examples and more types, look at this [brief and readable resource](https://www.surveymonkey.com/mp/survey-question-types/) from SurveyMonkey.

 -   **Single-answer multiple choice**.
 Use for clear, relatively simple questions.
 This type of question is useful for filtering and sorting the data you collect. \[example\]